 Among 55 minority groups in China, the Miao is known for its exquisite silver accessories.
 Since 2006, the Miao Silver Accessory Festival has been held continually in Fenghuang Ancient Town of Hunan for Miao people to flaunt their handiwork.

-The Miao people mainly lives in the mountain areas of South China, mainly in Guizhou Province, Guangxi, western part of Hunan, Yunnan and Sichuan.
+The Miao people mainly live in the mountain areas of South China, mainly in Guizhou Province, Guangxi, the western part of Hunan, Yunnan, and Sichuan.
 Guizhou is said to be the homeland of Miao people.
-Many Miao villages can be found in Kaili, Rongjiang and Zhaoxing of Guizhou.
+Many Miao villages can be found in Kaili, Rongjiang, and Zhaoxing of Guizhou.

 Ethnic villages in Guizhou spread on the border and in the remote mountain areas.
 Road conditions can be difficult.
-The fresh mountain air, beautiful natural scenery and lots of fun climbs always make it a physical demanding but exhilarating day.
+The fresh mountain air, beautiful natural scenery and lots of fun climbing always make it a physically demanding but exhilarating day.

 Start tailor-making your own China tours with us.